rajpalsinghd/learning-phase-scraping/README.md

 5. The scraper will return information scraped in form of json.

-Note:Flipkart site is being used for only learning purposes , no data being used or dumped in any database from the site.
+Note:Flipkart's site is being used for only learning purposes , no data being used or dumped in any database from the site.